andrew/ultimate-awesome/README.md

 - [awesome-cardano](https://github.com/CardanoUmbrella/awesome-cardano) - A curated list of awesome things related to the Cardano project.
 - [awesome-links](https://github.com/CodersCommunity/awesome-links) - Kolekcja przydatnych linków.
 - [fucking-awesome-actions](https://github.com/Correia-jpv/fucking-awesome-actions) - A curated list of awesome actions to use on GitHub.
 With repository stars⭐ and forks🍴.
+- [fucking-awesome-shell](https://github.com/correia-jpv/fucking-awesome-shell) - A curated list of awesome command-line frameworks, toolkits, guides and gizmos.
+Inspired by awesome-php.
+With repository stars⭐ and forks🍴.
 - [awesome-free-courses](https://github.com/danilolmoura/awesome-free-courses) - A collection of all amazing free courses.
 - [Good-Finds](https://github.com/deshabhishek007/Good-Finds) - List of Good Finds for Developer / Marketers / Blogger.
 - [awesome-maps](https://github.com/drushadrusha/awesome-maps) - 🗺️  A curated list of awesome interactive maps. #EI9901.